gek169/Simple_ISA/README.md

 * a file is included that is larger than the entire SISA-16 address space.
 * a file is included that is empty
 * you attempt to define a string literal anywhere other than the start of a line.
-* asm_halt was invoked on the second pass.
+* asm_quit was invoked on the second pass.
 * an unreachable or unopenable file is included with ASM_data_include

 ### list of SISA-16 assembler reserved words
 ```
 	<all the instruction names are reserved.
 See above.>
 	asm_print- if on the second pass, print the output counter, the line, and the line post-processing.
-	asm_halt- if on the second pass, halt assembly.
+	asm_quit- if on the second pass, stop assembly.
 	asm_vars- print all variables on both passes.
-	asm_call- call a macro with arguments. asm_call#mymacro#firstarg#secondarg##;

 	asm_fix_outputcounter- if you have a desync issue between the two passes of the assembler and
 		you don't know how to fix it, you can correct it with this.
 Moves the output counter on the second pass only.
 	section- move the output counter to a location.
 	ASM_*- reserved namespace
 	asm_*- reserved namespace
 	VAR#- define a macro with syntax VAR#name#definition.
 VAR# must be at the beginning of a line.
-	asm_macro_cal#- call a macro function with arguments. must be at the beginning of a line.
+	asm_call- call a macro with arguments. asm_call#mymacro#firstarg#secondarg##;
+		may be inline, you can invoke asm_call multiple times.
+		If during macro expansion on a non-macro line, an asm_call appears which did not exist before, then the it is processed.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
 		Macro names in a string literal are not expanded.
 	$- expands to the current position of the output counter as an unsigned short, but split into two bytes.